microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 Property | Type | Description
 --- | --- | ---
-followSpecifiedSymbolicLink | boolean | Equivalent to the \-H command line option.
+allowBrokenSymbolicLinks | boolean | When true, broken symbolic link will not cause an error. followSpecifiedSymbolicLink | boolean | Equivalent to the \-H command line option.
 Indicates whether to traverse descendants if the specified path is a symbolic link directory.
 Does not cause nested symbolic link directories to be traversed. followSymbolicLinks | boolean | Equivalent to the \-L command line option.
 Indicates whether to traverse descendants of symbolic link directories.